sheetau/PerformanceMonitor/README_for_users.txt

 Note on Security Warnings:
 This executable is not code-signed, so some antivirus software may flag it as suspicious.
+Additionally, because this tool runs as a standard Windows service using legitimate Service APIs, it operates in Session 0.
+This architecture is necessary for proper system integration and automatic startup, but it can unfortunately cause some user-level diagnostic tools (like Process Explorer or PowerShell's Get-Process) to fail in retrieving standard process metadata (e.g., Path, Company).
+This behavior is an inherent side effect of the service architecture, not a result of intentional anti-analysis or obfuscation techniques.**
 It is safe to run.
 If you are concerned, you can review the source code in the GitHub repository or uninstall using the steps below.
 Please understand this is a personal, free project.

 Stopping the Service: